Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 - Math and Economics

-Liberal studies make you a better communicator, problem-solver, and a more informed citizen… all valuable traits in SUD counseling.
+Liberal studies make you a better communicator, problem-solver, and more informed citizen.
+All valuable traits in SUD counseling.

 They also deliver some additional college-level backstops to the mandatory coursework.
-For example, required electives in areas like abnormal psychology, human development, nutrition science, criminology, and more give you a better grounding as a counselor.
+For example, required electives in areas such as abnormal psychology, human development, nutrition science, criminology, and more provide you with a stronger foundation as a counselor.
 They may also provide the first steps toward specializing in work with particular populations, therapy techniques, or types of substance use disorder.

 Finding Your Footing as a Chemical Dependency Counselor Relies on Guided Practical Experience in Your Associate Degree Program

-Professionals in substance abuse counseling have long recognized that a theoretical study of the concepts of addiction and treatment are never enough.
-In order to build counseling skills that will be effective in help the people in your community, you need to spend time out on the streets of California and in the rooms where patients are engaging in real assessment and treatment.
+Professionals in substance abuse counseling have long recognized that a theoretical study of the concepts of addiction and treatment is never enough.
+In order to build counseling skills that will be effective in helping the people in your community, you need to spend time out on the streets of California and in the rooms where patients are engaging in real assessment and treatment.

 The typical associate program will have either optional or required practicum courses that put you in those environments for part of your schooling.
-Many also can help set you up in internship placements with employers out in the community.
-You learn on the job in a functional treatment environment dealing with actual patients.
+Many can also help you secure internship placements with employers in the community.
+You learn on the job in a functional treatment environment, dealing with actual patients.

 School-sponsored fieldwork opportunities will also help you start building your required practical experience to become certified as a counselor in California.